deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ### Default VirtualMachineClass

 You can designate one of the classes as the default.
-The module inserts its name into the [`.spec.virtualMachineClassName`](cr.html#virtualmachine-v1alpha2-spec-virtualmachineclassname) parameter if the project owner doesn't specify a class.
+DP inserts its name into the [`.spec.virtualMachineClassName`](cr.html#virtualmachine-v1alpha2-spec-virtualmachineclassname) parameter if the project owner doesn't specify a class.

 The default class is marked with the `virtualmachineclass.virtualization.deckhouse.io/is-default-class` annotation set to `true`.
 A cluster can have only one such class, so to designate a new one, first remove the annotation from the current one.